jen6one9/that-team-profile-generator/README.md

 Step 5.
 Navigate to your web browser and view your dynamically generated page

 # Demo
-Play this demo to see how the app functions [Click here] https://drive.google.com/file/d/1IaRu9P5qrrSIn7GfKD1tXSLdlUacYnr2/view
+Play this demo to see how the app functions [Click]https://drive.google.com/file/d/1IaRu9P5qrrSIn7GfKD1tXSLdlUacYnr2/view

 #![alt-text](SSO Team.GIF)